edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

     - `tcp` for **NATS JetStream**

 !!!
 Note
-    Redis pub/sub will be deprecated in EdgeX 4.0 and MQTT will be the new default message bus.
+    Redis Pub/Sub is deprecated and will be removed in EdgeX 4.0, with MQTT becoming the new default message bus.

 !!! note
     In general all EdgeX Services running in a deployment must be configured to use the same EdgeX MessageBus implementation.
 By default all services that use the EdgeX MessageBus are configured to use the Redis Pub/Sub implementation.
 NATS does support a compatibility mode with MQTT.
 See the [NATS MQTT Mode](#nats-mqtt-mode) section below for details.